The closing date for this role has now passed.

 Responsible for: Library and Collections Volunteers

-- Manage visitors’ use of the Library to ensure both their learning and enjoyment, and the safety of the collections.
+- Manage visitors’ safe use of the Library to ensure both their learning and enjoyment, and the safety of the collections.

 - Follow agreed security processes to ensure the security of the Library and Collections, including managing visitors’ physical access to the Library and Conservation Suite.